LilGreenGuy/Household/README.md

 There's a landing page currently, but it's a pretty basic static text scrawl and nothing incredibly interesting as of right now.

-##### There is a profile route where users can change their information which is broken into two boxes.
+### There is a profile route where users can change their information which is broken into two boxes.

 The first section allows a user to change their "Real Name" (which is really just a display name) and their salary.
+Each of them have the current value under a header with an edit button off to the right side.
+Once the edit button is clicked, it replaces the current value with a text field for the user to edit the value directly.

 The second section allows a user to change their password by taking in a new password the user desires, their old password, and their old password again to verify they typed it in correctly.
 It has some checks to make sure the user isn't inputting their old password as a new password.
 It uses passport's changePassword method which makes sure the user actually input the correct password instead of some random goofiness.

-TODO : I want to make the page a little prettier.
-I'm thinking of hiding the inputs on the left box and just showing the current value with an edit button that then shows the input when clicked.
+### Languages used:
+HTML, CSS, Javascript
+### Database used:
+MongoDB
+### Frameworks used:
+Bootstrap, Express.js
+### Templating Language used:
+Embedded JavaScript (EJS)

 ### Future Plans:
 - Fully implement the ability to add other people to your household
 - Have the graph break down the salary bars by color based on each person's salary
 - Implement an edit route for the Household so users can change the name and address of the Household.
 - More robust error checking and security

-#### Languages used:
-HTML, CSS, Javascript
-#### Database used:
-MongoDB
-#### Frameworks used:
-Bootstrap, Express.js